Import Geometry

 Unit System

-In Rhino 7, the component imports the files using the currently active system in the Rhino viewport.
+In Rhino 7 and Rhino 8, the component imports the files using the currently active system in the Rhino viewport.
 When using the component locally, make sure the unit system of your Rhino session corresponds to the dimensions you are expecting in Grasshopper.
 When uploading the file, you can force the online servers to use a specific unit system by using the “Tolerance Settings” component.

 Import geometry including document properties